Scream VI: Plot

-The group agree to meet Kirby at the theater to trap Ghostface.
-On the subway platform, they are separated, and Mindy is stabbed by Ghostface.
-At the theater, Sam sees a vision of her father, original Ghostface killer Billy Loomis, who reminds her to defend herself and not trust anyone.
-Taking Billy's knife from the original murders, Sam realizes they have been locked inside.
-Wayne calls Sam and says he found out Kirby was fired from the FBI months prior for being mentally unstable.
+Ghostface calls Gale at her apartment and torments her about Dewey Riley's death before killing her boyfriend and attacking her.
+The Carpenter sisters arrive just in time to stop Ghostface from killing Gale, who is taken to the hospital.
+The group agrees to meet Kirby at the theater to trap Ghostface.
+Mindy and Ethan are separated from the group and while hopping onto another train and Mindy is stabbed by Ghostface on the train.
+At the theater, Sam sees a hallucination of Billy Loomis.
+Taking his knife from the original murders, she realizes they have been locked inside.
 Two Ghostfaces appear and attack Chad.
-As Tara and Sam try to escape, Kirby and Wayne both arrive with guns drawn.
-Wayne shoots Kirby, revealing himself as a third Ghostface.
-He admits to orchestrating the killings with his children, revealed to be Ethan and a still-alive Quinn, to avenge the death of his eldest son Richie.
-They reveal their plan to kill Sam and frame her as Ghostface, making her corpse the final piece of the shrine to honor Richie.
-Sam and Tara fight off the Bailey family, with Tara stabbing Ethan and Sam killing Quinn.
-Sam then dons her father's Ghostface costume and stabs Wayne to death.
-Ethan resurfaces, but Kirby smashes the television set that killed Stu Macher over his head, killing him.
+Wayne and Kirby both arrive with guns drawn and he shoots her, revealing himself as a third Ghostface and the mastermind.
+His accomplices are his children, revealed to be Ethan and a still-alive Quinn, who faked her death to shift suspicion.
+They reveal their motive is to take revenge on Sam for killing Richie, who was their brother and Wayne's first-born son.
+The trio were also responsible for the online smear campaign against Sam, having infiltrated her life with the intent of killing her.
+The Carpenter sisters ultimately gain the upper hand and fight them off, with Tara stabbing Ethan and Sam killing Quinn, while briefly rendering Wayne unconscious.
+Sam then dons her father's Ghostface costume, taunts Wayne with a phone call, and stabs him to death.
+Ethan resurfaces, but Kirby smashes a television set over his head, killing him.

-Sam agrees to let Tara live her life more independently and Tara agrees to go to therapy.
-As the still-alive Mindy, Chad, and Kirby are taken to the hospital, Sam stares at her father's Ghostface mask before discarding it and following Tara into the city.
+Sam agrees to let Tara live her life more independently, and Tara agrees to go to therapy.
+As Kirby and the Meeks twins are taken to the hospital, Sam stares at her father's Ghostface mask before discarding it and following Tara and Danny into the city.